OlehYashchuk/datasciencecoursera/3 Getting and Cleaning Data/CodeBook.md

 # For each record it is provided:

 - Its activity label.
-- An identifier of the subject who carried out the experiment.
+- An identifier of the subject who carried out the experiment (30 subjects).
 - A 86-feature vector with mean time and frequency domain variables (including meanFreq(), gravityMean etc.)

 # Identifiers